pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 !!!
 Note
     We recommend creating **as few resource types** as possible.
     For instance, if you employ tour guides and workshop instructors, then you should create only one resource type named "Staff member".
-    This makes it easier to manage staff who work both as tour guides and workshop instructors.
+    This allows you to manage staff who work both as tour guides and workshop instructors.

     pretix only checks for conflicts of availability within the same resource type.
-    Thus, it does not make sense to add the same individual resource to two different resource types in pretix.
+    Do **not** add the same real-world resource to two different resource types in pretix.
+    Doing so would make it impossible for pretix to keep track of the resource's availability.

 ![Page titled 'Create a new resource type', displaying inputs for name and plural name, as well as email settings.](../assets/screens/resources-scheduling/resource-type.png "Create a new resource type")